insertnewusername/Classroom24k/README.md

 Getting started: Getting started with the game is easy.
 Just click on the link and play!

+Please note: The sign in feature, as well as recently played games carousel are still under development.
+They may not work properly, and I am striving to work on their development

 Acknowledgement: The use of some AI (Gemini) was used in the production of the javascript and css